Spencer Penrose is born in Philadelphia to Richard and Sarah Penrose.

 It is announced that the Penrose Room wins the AAA five diamond award for 2008.
 This is the first restaurant in Colorado to receive this award.

 Construction of The Cottages begins in August.
 Situated along the 18th fairway of the East Golf Course, five 8-bedroom and one 4-bedroom cottages are planned.

 Broadmoor Cottages open May 8.
 The Cottages bring the total accommodation space to 744 units, including 107 suites and 44 cottage bedrooms.

-The BROADMOOR received the Forbes Five Star rating for its 50th consecutive year.
-The BROADMOOR received the AAA Five-Diamond rating for its 34th consecutive year.
-The Penrose Room and the Spa at The BROADMOOR each received their first Five Star rating in 2010.
-Conde Nast Traveler named The BROADMOOR as #1 in the West for Golf.
+The Broadmoor receives Forbes Five-Star ratings for its 50th consecutive year, and the AAA Five-Diamond rating for the 34th consecutive year.
+The Penrose Room and the Spa at The Broadmoor each received their first Five Star rating.

 Southeastmoor and Northeastmoor undergo major renovations to the exterior, guest rooms, and public areas.
-The BROADMOOR’s specialty retail shops expand yet again with the opening of The BROADMOOR’s Children’s Shop in July and the Christmas Shop in late fall.
+The Broadmoor's specialty retail shops expand yet again with the opening of the Children's Shop in July and the Christmas Shop in late fall.

 Southlake building, part of the original Broadmoor Hotel, remodeled and improved, adding balconies and enhancements to all rooms and suites.

 The Tavern restaurant changed its name to La Taverne and introduced an impressive new European-style conservatory atrium called Le Jardin, along with a new design for the former Mayan Room, now called Entre Deux.
 Both pay homage to the original intent of the Tavern which was to display the lithographs and posters of Toulouse Lautrec.